mit-pdos/sigmaos/cpython3.11/Doc/library/asyncio-eventloop.rst

    is a ``dict`` object containing the details of the exception (see :meth:`call_exception_handler` documentation for details about context).

-   If the handler is called on behalf of a :class:`~asyncio.Task` or :class:`~asyncio.Handle`, it is run in the :class:`contextvars.Context` of that task or callback handle.

-   .. versionchanged:: 3.12

-      The handler may be called in the :class:`~contextvars.Context` of the task or handle where the exception originated.

 .. method:: loop.get_exception_handler()